Impressions of the Cote Vermeille: from Leucate to Collioure

 The beach: Leucate Plage

-The village is located just 3 kilometres from Leucate Plage, one of a number of beaches along the 16 kilometres of Mediterranean shoreline.
-There's a dedicated walkway / cycleway from the village.
+The village is located just 3 kilometres from Leucate Plage, one of a number of beaches along the 16 kilometres of Mediterranean shoreline with a dedicated walkway / cycleway from the village.
 You won't have to vie for space here - this is not the Riviera.
-We were here in mid-July and had plenty of space to ourselves to sit and enjoy the view.
-There is an area where you can hire sun-loungers for the day which of course tends to be busier but I really didn't see the need.
-The beach is vast and pretty much unpopulated in most parts so we were able to enjoy having a little corner of paradise to ourselves.
-The water was crystal clear and the perfect temperature for dipping in and out of.
+We arrive in mid-July and have plenty of space to sit and enjoy the view.
+There's an area to hire sun-loungers which, of course, tends to be busier but we didn't see the need.
+The beach is vast and pretty much unpopulated so we enjoy a little corner of paradise to ourselves.
+The water is crystal clear and the perfect temperature for dipping in and out.
 Bliss.

 35 Bis, Place de la République, Leucate village

-I don't say this lightly as we had so many good meals over our ten-day trip but this was particularly outstanding in every way.
-Located just at the corner of the main square it was approximately a thirty second walk from our front door.
-We were lucky enough to bag ourselves the last outdoor table on the terrace above.
-The place was absolutely hopping by 8:30pm so I'd advise booking ahead if you're considering it.
+35 Bis is an outstanding restaurant in every way.
+Located just at the corner of the main square it's an approximately thirty second walk from our front door.
+We are lucky enough to bag ourselves the last outdoor table on the terrace above.
+By 8:30 pm, the place is absolutely hopping.
+I'd advise booking ahead if you're considering it.

 The cuisine is innovative and modern with a fresh twist on traditional French dishes.
 The focus is on locally sourced, seasonal ingredients and the presentation is superb.
-My starter above was possibly one of the greatest taste experiences I've had.
-It's a salmon tartare on a round of shortbread with a creamy parmesan mousse on top.
-Sounds like it couldn't possibly work but it was perfectly judged.
-The salmon was so fresh, the shortbread was just the right side of sweet and as for the parmesan mousse - I was seriously thinking of asking to have it again for dessert.
-Martin's goat's cheese mousse sat on a honeyed sauce with a fin of the same shortbread and a side salad.
-Also delicious but nothing compared to mine.
+My starter is a stunner: salmon tartare on a round of shortbread with a creamy parmesan mousse on top.
+What an extraordinary blend of complementary flavours.

-Our mains were excellent too.
-I opted for sea bass with a squid tagliatelle topped with shaved asparagus and cherry tomatoes.
-Oh my.
-It was the best seafood dish of the holiday.
-The sea bass was cooked to perfection with a crispy skin which I devoured.
-The tagliatelle was such a great accompaniment with the subtlest seafood flavour and perfectly al-dente.
-The vegetables on both of our dishes tasted like they'd just been plucked from the garden a few minutes before.
-Martin's fillet of beef was also a winner, accompanied by a side of Dauphinoise potatoes which were half-heartedly shared with moi.
+The standard remains high for our mains: sea bass with a squid tagliatelle for me, topped with shaved asparagus and cherry tomatoes.
+The sea bass is cooked to perfection with a crispy skin to be devoured.
+The tagliatelle is such a great accompaniment with the subtlest seafood flavour and perfectly al-dente.
+Our shared vegetables taste like they've been plucked from the garden mere minutes before.
+Martin's fillet of beef is also a winner, accompanied by a side of Dauphinoise potatoes which are half-heartedly shared with moi.
 I wouldn't have shared them.
-Just sayin'.

-Look at how pretty our desserts were.
-I usually don't approve of messing with traditional dishes like panacotta but in this restaurant I was happy to give them the benefit of the doubt to see what they came up with.
-We weren't disappointed with this chocolate and berry-topped version.
-We also enjoyed a really good bottle of a Corbières red for €22.
-All in all this is high-end cuisine without the price tag.
-Their set-menu was €33 for three courses which is ridiculously good value when you consider the quality of the food - it was an absolute masterclass in every way.
+Desserts are beautifully presented and we enjoy a really good bottle of Corbières red for €22.
+In a nutshell, this is high-end cuisine without the price tag.
+Their set-menu is €33 for three courses, ridiculously good value when you consider the quality of the food - an absolute masterclass in every way.

-We also enjoyed a casual meal at Le Bistro Lab and were looked after by a super friendly server who was happy to recommend dishes and an accompanying wine.
-We loved our starters in particular - an excellent Greek-style salad and a smoked haddock tartare with pomegranate.
-The Il Passant Syrah she suggested was perfect - light and smooth and it went perfectly with what we'd chosen to eat.
+We also enjoy a casual meal at Le Bistro Lab looked after by a super friendly server who is happy to recommend dishes and an accompanying wine.
+We love our starters in particular - an excellent Greek-style salad and a smoked haddock tartare with pomegranate.
+The Il Passant Syrah she suggests is perfect - light and smooth and goes perfectly with our food.

 That concludes the Leucate leg of our travels.
 We stayed here for two nights which is pretty much all the time you would need to explore the village.
 It's very compact with all the action happening around Place de la République.
 But if you're interested in a beach holiday or in water sports you should take more time here to explore the beautiful coastline.